 3.02 Nominations shall normally originate from the faculty through a formal resolution of an academic unit, department or school of the University.
 The faculty may collaborate among units in endorsing a nomination.
 The consensus of an academic unit is essential to the success of such a nomination.

 3.03 Early in each academic year the President's office will invite all academic units of the University to consider nominations of candidates for honorary degrees.
-The notice shall specify a October 15 deadline for the submission of nominations.
+The notice shall specify an October 15 deadline for the submission of nominations.

 3.04 Nominations from others may also be made directly to the Committee on Honorary Degrees.
 Where such nominations would indicate the use of an honorary degree title which directly or indirectly implies an identification with a specific departmental (unit) faculty, the committee shall seek advisory input from that group.